uma-kanth/PCA-ANALYTICS/README.md

 # PCA-ANALYTICS-INTERATIVE-DASHBOARD-STREAMLIT

---> This analytical project is about PCA and create interactive dashboard using streamlit.
+--> This analytical project is about PCA and create interactive dashboard using streamlit.<br />
---> PCA analysis using sklearn on numerical data.
+--> PCA analysis using sklearn on numerical data.<br />
--->Create Dashboard using streamlit and plotly for visualization and interaction with variables of data.
+-->Create Dashboard using streamlit and plotly for visualization and interaction with variables of data.<br />
--->Automating process for other csv files.
+-->Automating process for other csv files.<br />